shubhamprajapati241/lendhub/README.md

 - Etherjs

 ### Instructions Steps for the Sepolia Testnet
+1. Create a new .env file into root directory
-1. Add the Infura / Alchemy API key and your metmask accounts private key into .env file
+2. Add the Infura / Alchemy API key and your metmask accounts private key into .env file

 ![env](https://user-images.githubusercontent.com/61042463/226642196-965329ef-6c17-43ab-9268-a243f9f04728.png)